 You will need the Client ID number from your learner's permit and, if you prepaid for the test at a local DMV office, the receipt number.
 You won't need a driver education certificate because you already have a driver license in another class.

 Before you arrive, be sure to review the Commercial Driver's Manual, which explains what you will be expected to know for the on-road driving test.

 Check out the list of road test locations; look for site names that include "CDL" in bold.

-The DMV will calculate the fee for your license, which will depend on the class and expiration date of your current license, and the date you receive your CDL (the DMV won't speculate in advance how much this might be other than to say it will be "more" than the $75 to $90 fee for a standard license).
-Once everything checks out, the DMV will issue you temporary CDL―this one valid for 90 days―that allows you to drive for the three or four weeks it will take for your permanent photo CDL to arrive in the mail.
+The DMV will calculate the fee for your license, which will depend on the class and expiration date of your current license, and the date you receive your CDL.
+Once everything checks out, the DMV will issue you temporary CDL―this one valid for 10 days―that allows you to drive for the three or four weeks it will take for your permanent photo CDL to arrive in the mail.

 If you have a CDL from another state and have moved to New York, in most cases you can trade your out-of-state license for a New York CDL without getting a learner's permit and taking all the tests.